In all the different stages of life there are times when we don’t fit in.

 That common ground can be the start of new life and the very seed of a new friendship, if we don’t harden our hearts.

 Seasons are not meant to look the same.
-What you worked hard for in one season can sustain you in the next season.
+What you worked hard for in one season can sustain you in the next.
 I’m thankful today for the “forever friends” who I CAN call.
-Without the season of persevering to make friends, I wouldn’t have good friends I can now lean on, even if we are miles apart.
+Without the season of persevering to make friends, I wouldn’t have good friends I can now lean on, even if we live miles apart.
 There is always a bright side, right?
 Not only that, this is a season and seasons change.
 Maybe we can all breathe a sigh of relief here.

 “And the God of all grace, who called you to his eternal glory in Christ, after you have suffered a little while, will himself restore you and make you strong, firm and steadfast” (1 Peter 5:10).